Dustin4444/feedback/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Documentation Updates**
+If this bug is related to any documentation issues, please provide details here.

 **Additional context**
 Add any other context about the problem here.